 Under the ADA, transit providers are allowed to require that users of paratransit services be periodically recertified.
 While a person's disability may be permanent, other factors which impact the determination of eligibility may change over time.

-In March 2010, TriMet established a recertification period for new and existing LIFT customers of every three years.
-LIFT customers will be notified by mail of the requirement to recertify and will be asked to complete a new application and in-person evaluation.
-The evaluation may also include an assessment of the customer's functional abilities.
+LIFT customers are required to apply for recertification every three years and will be notified by mail of the requirement to recertify.
+You will be asked to complete a new application and may be required to complete an in-person evaluation.
+The evaluation may also include an assessment of the customer’s functional abilities.

 Paying your fare